Ideal for work, ideal for families

-Lower Hutt has over 40 early childhood learning centres, more than 50 primary schools including public, private, religious-based and special needs, and 10 secondary schools.
-Here's how you can find out more:
+Lower Hutt has over 40 early childhood learning centres and more than 50 primary schools and 10 secondary schools.
+Our schools include public, private, religious-based and schools for people with disabilities.
+Lower Hutt also has 10 secondary schools.
+Find out more:

 View comprehensive information about all schools in the Hutt on the Ministry of Education website.